Thank you for subscribing

 Quickly removing graffiti can also help to deter repeat attacks, as the vandal will get much less recognition for tagging that spot than other areas where their graffiti stays up for longer.
 Graffiti also encourages other vandals to put their own tag up.
 Try to remove graffiti within 48 hours to discourage graffitists.

-If you’re out in public, you can find blue posters with QR codes all around Melbourne that allow you to scan and report graffiti.
-City of Melbourne Lord Mayor Sally Capp has reported that more than 150,000 square metres of graffiti was cleaned from Melbourne in 2022, and that the QR codes may help continue those efforts in 2023.
+If you’re out and about in Melbourne, you may find blue posters with QR codes around Melbourne that allow you to scan and report graffiti.

 Contact your council for help